karimsoft/Disaster-Response-Pipelines/README.md

 # Disaster Response Pipeline Project

+#### Description

+This Project is a part of Data Science Nanodegree Program by Udacity in collaboration with Figure Eight.
+The initial dataset contains pre-labelled tweet and messages from real-life disaster.
+The aim of the project is to build a Natural Language Processing (NLP) tool that categorize disaster messages.

+The Project is divided in the following Sections:

+    Data Processing, ETL Pipeline to extract data from source, clean data and save them in a proper database structure.
+    Machine Learning Pipeline to train a model able to classify text messages into appropriate categories.
+    Web App to show model results in real time.

+#### Dependencies

+    Python 3.5+ (I used Python 3.8)
+    Machine Learning libraries: NumPy, SciPy, Pandas, Sciki-Learn Natural Language Process libraries: NLTK
+    SQLite Database libraries: SQLalchemy
+    Web App and Data Visualization: Flask, Plotly

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.